katherine-betz/seris-prova/README.md

      - There should be a line that says `Active: active (running) since <date_and_time>; <amount_of_time> ago` (hit q to exit the status logs)
      - If instead of `active (running)` this line says `inactive (dead)`, type `sudo systemctl start prova_measurment.service` or `sudo systemctl restart prova_measurment.service`

-2. Disabled through SSH, VNC, or the physical Pi:
+1. Disabled through SSH, VNC, or the physical Pi:
    - Open the terminal
    - Change the current directory to the system files directory: type `cd /etc/systemd/system` into the terminal and hit enter
    - Check service status: `sudo systemctl status prova_measurement.service`
    - There should be a line that says `Active: inactive (dead) since <date_and_time>; <amount_of_time> ago` (hit q to exit the status logs)
    - Type `sudo systemctl start prova_measurment.service` or `sudo systemctl restart prova_measurment.service`
    - Check status: should now say `Active: active (running)`

+# Hosting??
+- Working on setting up a GitHub pages to try to make this pretty
+- Not 100% sure what else to say about that, GitHub pages is somewhat functional but not too important